How to write a medical assistant resume? Landing a job of a certified medical assistant requires the best resume where you focus on relevant skills:

 Medical Assistant Resume Example

-Attentive and detail-oriented medical assistant with over 5 years experience.
-An AAMA Certified Medical Assistant and Phlebotomy Technician (CPT) since 2011, I have experience in both administrative and clinical duties and a true passion for helping people in the health profession.
+An attentive and detail-oriented medical assistant with over 5 years of experience.
+An AAMA Certified Medical Assistant and Phlebotomy Technician (CPT) since 2011, I have experience in both administrative and clinical duties and a true passion for the role of providing service to people in the health profession.